shimadasoftware/data-analysis-path/concepts.md

 - In a dataset a row is also called an observation.
 - All of the attributes for something contained In a row of a data table.

+### Query

+- A request for data or information from a database.